 The World Health Organization (WHO) has recently praised Turkey’s effort to curb the coronavirus, stressing that it tripled the daily number of tests since August.
 Including testing of asymptomatic individuals.

-In just four days we will be leaving Istanbul to explore a little bit of central Turkey and then spend the remainder of out time on the southern coast, in smaller towns where we hope the chances of being infected will decrease.
+In just four days we will be leaving Istanbul to explore a little bit of central Turkey and then spend the remainder of out time on the southwest coast, in smaller towns where we hope the chances of being infected will decrease.

 A few facts about Istanbul and Turkey: